-Best Practices to Avoid Sending PII to Branch
+Best Practices to Minimize Data Sent to Branch

 Overview

-To protect user privacy, you should not send any data to Branch through our services that Branch could use or recognize as personally identifiable information (PII).
+To protect user privacy, users of Branch’s services should not send any data to Branch through our services that are considered personally identifiable information (PII).
 PII includes, but is not limited to, information such as full name, username, email addresses, and account numbers.

-When configuring Branch on a digital property, follow the best practices in this document to reduce the possibility of passing PII to Branch.
-Because laws across countries and territories vary, and because the Branch services can be used in many ways, consult legal counsel if you are in doubt whether certain information might be PII or not.
+When configuring Branch on a digital property, follow the best practices in this document to minimize the data sent to Branch.
+Because laws across countries and territories vary, and because the Branch services can be used in many ways, consult legal counsel to confirm the sensitivity of the data you plan to send to Branch and any associated legal obligations.

 This document will help you understand: